Wtower/express-experiment/README.md

     node_modules/.bin/sequelize db:migrate

+Notes:

-Note: no need to keep extensive migrations as with Django makemigrations, all migrations pre release can be in the same file.
+- No need to keep extensive migrations as with Django makemigrations, all migrations pre release can be in the same file.

+- Sequelize sync (`.bin/www`) appears to create two tables per model (eg user and users) with common fields.
+  Therefore migrations without sync is not working.
+Have not tested what happens with both.
+  This behaviour is undesirable and undocumented.

 ## Passport